Christopher-Weier/Linux-File-Permissions/README.md

 ---

 ## 📚 Summary
 Reviewing and adjusting file and directory permissions is a **continuous security task**.
-Regular permission audits—especially during staffing or role changes—help reduce risk from both internal and external threat actors by enforcing the principle of least privilege :contentReference[oaicite:3]{index=3}.
+Regular permission audits—especially during staffing or role changes—help reduce risk from both internal and external threat actors by enforcing the principle of least privilege.